onart/cpp_forward_tuple/README.md

 ```

 We can implement the similar operation with STL vector and dynamic polymorphism like: `std::vector<Component*> components`.
 This provides more flexibility since we can add or remove components in runtime.
 But this one is a little bit harder to achieve spatial locality than `ftuple`, and traversal like `dosth2` or getting the component should use RTTI for each components.\
 `ftuple` provides liberal condition for component types thanks to SFINAE.
-Branch prediction in vtable is likely to be harder in `ftuple`, but it uses lesser RTTI, so it depends.
+Branch prediction in vtable is likely to be harder in `ftuple`, but RTTI's used less, so it depends.